KorAP/Krill/Readme.md

   $ mvn java-formatter:format
 ```

+Your contributions should ideally be committed via our [Gerrit server](https://korap.ids-mannheim.de/gerrit/)
+to facilitate reviewing (see [Gerrit Code Review - A Quick Introduction](https://korap.ids-mannheim.de/gerrit/Documentation/intro-quick.html)
+if you are not familiar with Gerrit).
+However, we are also happy to accept comments and pull requests
+via GitHub.

 Please note that unless you explicitly state otherwise any
 contribution intentionally submitted for inclusion into Krill shall –
 as Krill itself – be under the [BSD-2 License](https://raw.githubusercontent.com/KorAP/Krill/master/LICENSE).